ErickBGomez/curriculum/foundations/html_css/flexbox/flexbox-intro.md

+### Personala introduction

+Hello this is ErickBGomez and I'm doing some changes to this part of flexbox introduction lesson!

+I selected this very topic in specific because it's one of my favorite ones related to web design

+With nothing more to say, I really like flexbox!

 ### Introduction

 As you'll learn, there are *many* ways to move elements around on a web page.
 New methods have been developed over the years and older things have fallen out of style.
 Flexbox was not always available in CSS - its debut was *revolutionary*.
 Learn more about the [history of flexbox](https://medium.com/@BennyOgidan/history-of-css-grid-and-css-flexbox-658ae6cfe6d2).